huggingface/blog/fine-tune-segformer.md

 ---

 <h1>
-	Fine-Tune an Image Segmentation Model with a Custom Dataset
+	Fine-Tune a Semantic Segmentation Model with a Custom Dataset
 </h1>

 <div class="blog-metadata">